Mazambala Island Lodge

 Many of their guests enjoy a 2hr leisurely float down the crystal clear waters of the Kwando River, with its labyrinth of papyrus and reed-lined channels.
 Almost guaranteed are sightings of hippos, lechwes, crocodiles, elephants, and if lady luck is on their side, the rare swamp antelope, Sitatunga.

-A 1-2hr ramble through the bush with one of the lodge's expert guides, is also a great favourite.
+A couple of hours ramble through the bush with one of the lodge's expert guides, is also a great favourite.
 Not only will they explain and inform of the traditional medicinal uses of the various trees and plants, but will also keep a look-out for the wide variety of birds and wildlife to be found on the way.

 The bird-watching tours on the Mazambala and the Kwando flood plain are a real paradise for twitchers and birders alike.
 Even in the garden of Mazambala Island Lodge, more than 30 different species are regularly observed, and during a recent day trip, 91 various species were seen.
 These tours are tailor made to the wishes of the participants.

 There will be many occasions and opportunities on the Kwando River to catch Tiger Fish, bream, nembwe, squeaker and barbel, to name but a few.
 Boat hire is available at the lodge, as well as fishing gear and fishing licenses.